 Located in the heart of Sydney Harbour, the island links the global city of Sydney to Western Sydney, including Parramatta’s burgeoning Central City.
 Further, Sydney’s layered history, which spans First Nations, convict, industrial and maritime narratives, can be found here.

 At 18 hectares in area, Cockatoo Island is the largest island on Sydney Harbour.
 With views of Sydney’s world-famous Harbour Bridge and Opera House, there is an opportunity for the island to play a larger role in the city’s presence on the global stage.

 In 2019, the Harbour Trust spoke to the community and other stakeholders about the future of this important place.
 We heard that people value its many layers and stories but would like to see its untapped potential realised.
-Informed by this feedback, we have released a Draft Concept Vision that seeks to honour the layers of cultural, natural and historical importance that make up the past and present of this place.
+Informed by this feedback, the Harbour Trust released a Draft Concept Vision on 4 May 2021.
+This early vision for Cockatoo Island sought to honour the layers of cultural, natural and historical importance that make up the past and present of this place.

 During a webinar on Tuesday 11 May, speakers presented on the Draft Concept Vision and discussed the considerations that went into this early vision for Cockatoo Island...

 During the webinar, the public had an opportunity to submit questions relating to the Draft Concept Vision.
 The Harbour Trust's responses are available to read here:

 Mosman NSW 2088